-VEMLIDY—proven long-term ALT normalization in chronic HBV patients with compensated liver disease1,2
+VEMLIDY—proven long-term ALT normalization in chronic hepatitis B patients with compensated liver disease1,2

-Powerful efficacy maintained over the long term with 0% resistance
+Powerful efficacy maintained over the long term with 0% resistance2

 ~75% of patients enrolled in pivotal Trials 108/110 were treatment-naïve.2

-Most common adverse reactions (incidence ≥5%; all grades) in clinical studies through Week 144 were headache, upper respiratory tract infection, abdominal pain, cough, back pain, arthralgia, fatigue, nausea, diarrhea, dyspepsia, and pyrexia.
+Most common adverse reactions (incidence ≥5%; all grades) in clinical studies through Week 144 were headache, upper respiratory tract infection, abdominal pain, cough, back pain, arthralgia, fatigue, nausea, diarrhea, dyspepsia, and pyrexia.1,3,4,6

 Long-term ALT normalization with VEMLIDY through 8 years

-Pooled open-label analysis: Pooled efficacy analysis from Trials 108 and 110 was assessed at Week 384 for the subset of patients who entered the open-label phase at Week 96 and Week 144.
-This analysis includes 832 patients who continued on VEMLIDY (pooled), 177 patients who switched from TDF to VEMLIDY at Week 96, and 225 patients who switched from TDF to VEMLIDY at Week 144.
-Efficacy in the OLE was calculated using a missing=failure (M=F) subject analysis.2
+Pooled Week 384 analysis: Pooled efficacy analysis from Trials 108 and 110 was assessed at Week 384 analysis for patients in the full analysis set.
+This analysis includes 866 patients who continued on VEMLIDY (pooled), 207 patients who switched from TDF to VEMLIDY at Week 96, and 225 patients who switched from TDF to VEMLIDY at Week 144.
+Efficacy in the open-label phase was calculated using a missing=failure (M=F) patient analysis.2

 Most common adverse reactions (incidence ≥5%; all grades) at Week 384 OLE were headache, upper respiratory tract infection, nasopharyngitis, arthralgia, hypertension, cough, and back pain.2